Solar storage (batteries) have fast become an important part of the South Australian energy equation.

 Real Time Data

-If you have a battery installed, Clipsal Pulse will include the battery’s level of charge in its analysis and tell you whether you could be running your house for free or even get paid for excess energy.
+If you have a battery installed, Clipsal Cortex will include the battery’s level of charge in its analysis and tell you whether you could be running your house for free or even get paid for excess energy.

 It’s becoming increasingly important to be self-reliant.
-If you already have solar and you’re interested in investing in a battery, the Clipsal Pulse Analytics Kit crunches the numbers to work out the right battery for your home (if a battery is right for your home) based on your data, along with the preferred VPP energy plan to help you understand how much it would save you.
+If you already have solar and you’re interested in investing in a battery, the Clipsal Cortex Analytics Kit crunches the numbers to work out the right battery for your home (if a battery is right for your home) based on your data, along with the preferred VPP energy plan to help you understand how much it would save you.
 Our customers can save as much as $683* per annum by adding a battery to their existing solar system, plus they have back-up power when they need it.

-Clipsal Pulse is the only app that will track your solar savings compared to your investment so you can see when your solar system has paid for itself, and spend your money on something nicer than bills!
+Clipsal Cortex is the only app that will track your solar savings compared to your investment so you can see when your solar system has paid for itself, and spend your money on something nicer than bills!

 South Australia is leading the charge in solar energy.
 Between government initiatives like the VPP, generous rebates, increasingly affordable battery options and sophisticated technology solutions, there has never been a more electrifying time for energy in Australia.